Getting started¶

 # (Or, for the install.yaml path: kubectl delete -f install.yaml)

 # 4. Helm 3 does not delete CRDs on uninstall.
-Remove it explicitly:
+Remove them explicitly:

 Already uninstalled out of order and your CRD delete is hanging?
 See CRD deletion is stuck after helm uninstall.